doxeylab/learn-genomics-in-linux/task2/README.md

 Velvet and other de bruijn assemblers produce a graph that can be visualized. `bandage` is an excellent tool for this purpose.

-If you are interested, locate the 'lastgraph' file produced by `velvet` and [<b>download</b>](https://github.com/doxeylab/learn-genomics-in-linux/raw/master/task1/gcloud-download.png) it to your local machine.
+If you are interested, locate the 'lastgraph' file produced by `velvet` and transfer it to your local machine.

 Open this file in the `Bandage` application, and explore further.